codad5/keybinder/README.md

 # Key Bonder/Binder

-This is a react.js library that helps with keyboard binding and input devices in general
+This is a javascript library (both vallina and frameworks) for frontend that helps with keyboard binding and input devices in general within the browser

 ```js
 ListenToKey('enter', (data) => {